MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 "enableAutoCollectHeartbeat": true,
 "enableSendLiveMetrics": true,
 ...

 ```

-The full [set of configurations](https://github.com/microsoft/ApplicationInsights-node.js#configuration) is available, you just need to use a valid json file.
+The full [set of configurations](https://github.com/microsoft/ApplicationInsights-node.js#configuration) is available.
+You just need to use a valid json file.

 ### [Python (Preview)](#tab/python)